 Associate Professor of Law

-Professor Molk’s research focuses on issues of business law and organizational choice, as well as insurance law.
+Professor Molk’s research focuses on issues of organizational choice and design, law and finance, and insurance law.
 His scholarship has been published or is forthcoming in the Minnesota Law Review, Washington University Law Review, and Iowa Law Review, among others, and it has been selected for presentation at the Stanford/Yale/Harvard Junior Faculty Forum.
 He teaches contracts, securities regulation, corporations, and insurance.

 JD, Yale Law School